 Tristan da Cunha – level 3

-Difficult words: seek (to look for), resident (a person who resides – lives somewhere), agricultural (farming), sum total (the total amount of something), maintain (to argue), pristine (clean), undisclosed (not known publicly).
+Difficult words: resident (a person who resides – lives somewhere), reliant (dependent on), agricultural (farming), inhabitant (a person who inhabits a place – lives there), maintain (to argue), pristine (clean).

 How to improve your English with News in Levels: